“For what do you benefit if you gain the whole world but lose your own soul? Is anything worth more than your soul?” Matthew 16:26 (NLT)

 Let your mercy move in and through us now…

-©Ruth Haley Barton.
-2008.
+© Ruth Haley Barton, 2018.
 Adapted from Strengthening the Soul of Your Leadership: Seeking God in the Crucible of Ministry (InterVarsity Press).
+Prayer from Ted Loder is taken from his book, My Heart in My Mouth (Innisfree Press, 2000).